RimaBouhal/SORT/PROPOSAL.md

 	1. Implementing some form of a numerical sort
 	2. Creating a dark mode/ theme selection for colors
 	3. Adding a swapping sound that would vary in pitch as the sorting went on.
+	4. Provide an overview/ description of each algorithim.
+		- Best case/ worst case runtime
+		- Pseudocode?